Mohammad Kaykobad: Career

+Notable work

+Kaykobad has encouraged Bangladeshi students to take part in international academic competitions.
+Along with Muhammad Zafar Iqbal and Munir Hasan, he started Neurone Onuranon program, which later helped for launch of Bangladesh Mathematical Olympiad.
+He currently serves as president of Bangladesh Mathematical Olympiad Committee.
+He has also written several books on preparation for mathematical Olympiads.

+His newspaper columns have covered the achievements of Bangladeshi students in various competitions and provided suggestions for improving the country's education system.
+He has contributed to developing computer science and engineering curricula at several universities.

+He has worked as a computerization expert for several organizations including Titas Gas, Islami Bank Bangladesh Limited, Jiban Bima Corporation, Election Commission, Bangladesh Bureau of Statistics, Dhaka Stock Exchange and Chittagong Stock Exchange (CSE).
+He also served as the main organizer of International Conference on Computer and Information Technology (ICCIT) held in 1998.

-Kaykobad served as an adviser to ICT Projects for e-Governance in Bangladesh.
+He served as an adviser to ICT Projects for e-Governance in Bangladesh.
 He was awarded the gold medal for contribution in ICT education at a ceremony at Bangabandhu International Conference Center by Bangladesh Computer Society and was presented the award by the President of Bangladesh on 26 July 2005.
 He was recognized as the best coach of ACM International Collegiate Programming Contest by IBM at 26th World Finals of ACM ICPC at Honolulu, Hawaii on 22 March 2002.
 He researched the computerization of class scheduling of different universities of Bangladesh, which was submitted to the University Grants Commission in 1995.
 He is a member of the Bangladesh Academy of Sciences.